roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

    Figure 10. *SangerAlignment* Shiny app - *SangerRead* page.

 In quality trimming steps, we removes fragment at both ends of sequencing reads with low quality score.
-It is important because trimmed reads would improves alignment results. :ref:`Figure 11<SangerAlignment_ShinyApp_9>` shows the UI for Trimming Method 1 (M1): ‘Modified Mott Trimming’.
+It is important because trimmed reads will improves alignment results. :ref:`Figure 11<SangerAlignment_ShinyApp_9>` shows the UI for Trimming Method 1 (M1): ‘Modified Mott Trimming’.
 This method is implemented in `Phred <http://www.phrap.org/phredphrapconsed.html>`_.
 Users can change the cutoff score and click “Apply Trimming Parameters" button to update the UI.
 The value of input must be between 0 and 1.
 If the input is invalid, the cutoff score will be set to default 0.0001.

 .. _SangerAlignment_ShinyApp_9:
 .. figure::  ../image/SangerAlignment_ShinyApp_9.png